 Course presentation form

 Prerequisites.
 There are no prerequisites in terms of courses to attend.
-Students should be familiar with the basic notions of mathematics and set theory as taught in the mathematics courses of the first year.
+Students should be familiar with notions of mathematics and set theory, and with basic proof techniques, as taught in the mathematics courses of a bachelor in computer science.

-[M2] Lecture Notes for Formal Languages.
+[M2] Lecture Notes for Theory of Computing.
 Diego Calvanese.
-2008.
-Available on the course web page as scanned pages in pdf.
+2007.
+Will be made available on the course web page as scanned pages in pdf.